 General calcium deficiency

-Calcium helps to build up and maintain strong bones.
+Calcium is important for bone formation and for the maintenance of strong bones.
 In case of long-term calcium deficiency, the body will extract calcium from the bones.
 This may lead to osteoporosis or bone decalcification and/or bone fractures.
 You may also suffer from confusion, forgetfulness, muscle cramps, muscle weakness, …

 Specific vitamin B12 deficiency

-Vitamin B12, a water-soluble vitamin, is essential for the production of red blood cells and for an optimal functioning of the nerves and brains.
-Vitamin B12 has to bind to “Intrinsic Factor” for absorption by the body.
-“Intrinsic Factor” is produced in the stomach.
+Vitamin B12, a water-soluble vitamin, is important for the production of red blood cells and for a normal functioning of the nerves and brains.
+Vitamin B12 has to bind to the “Intrinsic Factor” for absorption into the body.
+The “Intrinsic Factor” is produced in the stomach.
 When part of the stomach has been removed, little to no intrinsic factor can be produced.
 Vitamin B12 deficiencies are thus inevitable.
-Lasting vitamin B12 deficiencies may lead to anaemia through a decrease of the number of red blood cells, but also to neurological problems such as muscle weakness, confusion, forgetfulness, increased irritability, …
+Lasting vitamin B12 deficiencies may lead to anemia through a decrease of the number of red blood cells, but also to neurological problems such as muscle weakness, confusion, forgetfulness, increased irritability, …

 Specific iron deficiency